scribu/wp-front-end-editor/readme.txt

 Yes, but you have to know your way around WordPress' internals.
 Here is the [developer guide](http://scribu.net/wordpress/front-end-editor/developer-guide.html) to get you started.

+= How can I mark the fields as editable? =

+The easiest way is with CSS.
+You can use the *.front-ed* selector to style all editable fields on a page.

 = Title attributes =
 In some themes, links get weird title atributes.
-A workaround is to disable "The title" editable field.
+If this messes up your theme, just disable "The title" field.

 == Screenshots ==